Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Getting out of Toronto is the first step on a drive from Toronto to Montreal.

-You can either head to the 401 and brave the traffic (it sucks all day, but is especially bad heading East in the afternoon between 3:30 pm and 8:00 pm).
+You can either head to the 401 and brave the traffic (it sucks all day, but it is especially bad heading East in the afternoon between 3:30 pm and 8:00 pm).
 Or, you can head further north to HWY 407 ETR.

 If you are staying in Toronto for a few days, here are some family-friendly hotels in Toronto to enjoy.